sage2050/MiSTer_RetroAcheivements/README.md

 Files are placed under `/media/fat/_RA_Cores/` and left completely separate from your stock setup, so nothing is overwritten.

+MiSTer_RA - runs locally on the mister (place in Scripts folder) MiSTer_RetroAchievements.sh - runs on remote workstation (will be deprecated when local script is tested more)

 ---

 ## Requirements